KonstantinKuklin/HandlerSocketLibrary/docs/eng/Update.md

 $updateQuery = $writer->updateByIndex($indexId, Comparison::EQUAL, array(2), array(2, 'new'));
 ```

-You can find out how many records were modified with command Update.
+You can find out how many records were modified with command `Update`.

 ```php
 if($updateQuery->getResult()->getNumberModifiedRows() == 0){